#include <sys/time.h>hrtime_t gethrtime(void);

 The gethrtime() function returns the current high-resolution real time.
 Time is expressed as nanoseconds since some arbitrary time in the past; it is not correlated in any way to the time of day, and thus is not subject to resetting or drifting by way of adjtime(2) or settimeofday(3C).
 The hi-res timer is ideally suited to performance measurement tasks, where cheap, accurate interval timing is required.

 Although the units of hi-res time are always the same (nanoseconds), the actual resolution is hardware dependent.
-Hi-res time is guaranteed to be monotonic (it won't go backward, it won't periodically wrap) and linear (it won't occasionally speed up or slow down for adjustment, like the time of day can), but not necessarily unique: two sufficiently proximate calls may return the same value.
+Hi-res time is guaranteed to be monotonic (it does not go backward, it does not periodically wrap) and linear (it does not occasionally speed up or slow down for adjustment, as the time of day can), but not necessarily unique: two sufficiently proximate calls might return the same value.